What I Believe

 - Sexual refusal, meaning often refusing to have sex without a compelling reason (pain, illness, total exhaustion), is contrary to scripture thus and sin.

-- Church as we practice it has very little similarity to what was practiced in the first century This does not make what we do evil, but it does make it tricky to apply what the Bible says about church to what most Westerners think when they hear the word “church”.
+- Church as we practice it has very little similarity to what was practiced in the first century This doesn’t make what we do evil, but it does make it tricky to apply what the Bible says about church to what most Westerners think when they hear the word “church”.

 - The church is supposed to be “in each other’s business”.
 Accountability and discipling are not optional according to the Bible.